By the end of this section, you will be able to:

 As Grant and his forces pounded Vicksburg, Confederate strategists, at the urging of General Lee, who had defeated a larger Union army at Chancellorsville, Virginia, in May 1863, decided on a bold plan to invade the North.
 Leaders hoped this invasion would force the Union to send troops engaged in the Vicksburg campaign east, thus weakening their power over the Mississippi.
 Further, they hoped the aggressive action of pushing north would weaken the Union’s resolve to fight.
 Lee also hoped that a significant Confederate victory in the North would convince Great Britain and France to extend support to Jefferson Davis’s government and encourage the North to negotiate peace.

 Beginning in June 1863, General Lee began to move the Army of Northern Virginia north through Maryland.
-The Union army—the Army of the Potomac—traveled east to end up alongside the Confederate forces.
+The Union army—the Army of the Potomac—traveled north to end up alongside the Confederate forces.
 The two armies met at Gettysburg, Pennsylvania, where Confederate forces had gone to secure supplies.
 The resulting battle lasted three days, July 1–3 (Figure 15.15) and remains the biggest and costliest battle ever fought in North America.
 The climax of the Battle of Gettysburg occurred on the third day.
 In the morning, after a fight lasting several hours, Union forces fought back a Confederate attack on Culp’s Hill, one of the Union’s defensive positions.
 To regain a perceived advantage and secure victory, Lee ordered a frontal assault, known as Pickett’s Charge (for Confederate general George Pickett), against the center of the Union lines on Cemetery Ridge.
 Approximately fifteen thousand Confederate soldiers took part, and more than half lost their lives, as they advanced nearly a mile across an open field to attack the entrenched Union forces.
 In all, more than a third of the Army of Northern Virginia had been lost, and on the evening of July 4, Lee and his men slipped away in the rain.
 General George Meade did not pursue them.
 Both sides suffered staggering losses.
 Total casualties numbered around twenty-three thousand for the Union and some twenty-eight thousand among the Confederates.
 With its defeats at Gettysburg and Vicksburg, both on the same day, the Confederacy lost its momentum.
 The tide had turned in favor of the Union in both the east and the west.

 Following the Battle of Gettysburg, the bodies of those who had fallen were hastily buried.
 Attorney David Wills, a resident of Gettysburg, campaigned for the creation of a national cemetery on the site of the battlefield, and the governor of Pennsylvania tasked him with creating it.
 President Lincoln was invited to attend the cemetery’s dedication.
 After the featured orator had delivered a two-hour speech, Lincoln addressed the crowd for several minutes.
 In his speech, known as the Gettysburg Address, which he had finished writing while a guest in David Wills’ home the day before the dedication, Lincoln invoked the Founding Fathers and the spirit of the American Revolution.
 The Union soldiers who had died at Gettysburg, he proclaimed, had died not only to preserve the Union, but also to guarantee freedom and equality for all.